Top-rated movers to make your Huntsville to San Antonio move easy

 - San Antonio’s population is about 495% greater than Huntsville.

-- San Antonio's public transportation has a score of 6 out of 10 versus Huntsville's lower score of 2.
+- San Antonio’s public transportation score of 6 out of 10 is higher than Huntsville’s score of 2.

 - San Antonio is more walkable than Huntsville with a score of 37 out of 100 vs Huntsville’s 24 out of 100.

 - With a score of 45 out of 100, San Antonio is more bike-friendly than Huntsville, which has a score of 40 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - San Antonio’s crime rate is higher than Huntsville with a score of 48.06 compared to Huntsville’s 42.55.
 This means that San Antonio neighborhoods are safer than 48.06% of all U.S. neighborhoods, and Huntsville neighborhoods are safer than 42.55%.